EU regulators ask customers if Nokia, Alcatel deal will hinder rivals

+BRIEF-Japan trade min: Will apply trade control law if fears of technology transfer with sale of Toshiba's chip business

+May 9 Japan's minister of economy, trade and industry, Hiroshige Seko, says:

-BRUSSELS EU antitrust regulators are asking telecoms equipment customers whether Finnish telecoms equipment maker Nokia's NOK1V.HE 15.6-billion-euro ($17.4 billion) bid for French peer Alcatel-Lucent would be bad for the market.
+BRUSSELS, June 24 EU antitrust regulators are asking telecoms equipment customers whether Finnish telecoms equipment maker Nokia's 15.6-billion-euro ($17.4 billion) bid for French peer Alcatel-Lucent would be bad for the market.

-The merged company would rank between market leader Ericsson (ERICb.ST) and Chinese rival Huawei [HWT.UL] and ahead of others including ZTE 000063.SZ and Samsung (005930.KS).
+The merged company would rank between market leader Ericsson and Chinese rival Huawei and ahead of others including ZTE and Samsung.

 Nokia is looking to the deal to boost its exposure in the lucrative U.S. market and expand its product line-up.
 The bid is one of several recent deals in the telecoms sector as companies attempt to scale up to boost growth and fund major projects.